-For detailed instructions about paying your tuition through online banking, check out the Fees Payments page.
+For detailed instructions about paying your tuition through online banking, check out the How to Pay Your Fees page.

 If you received full-time OSAP funding in the past, there are two ways you can maintain interest-free status and avoid repayment on your loans:

 - Apply for Continuation of Interest-Free Status.
 If you are still in full-time studies (or on an approved co-op work term), and are not receiving OSAP, you can complete the Continuation of Interest-Free Status by logging on to your OSAP account, external link, opens in new window.

 - Receive full-time OSAP funding.
 When we confirm your enrolment to receive OSAP, the National Student Loans Service Centre will be notified that you are still in full-time studies.

 You can create a PDF version of your supporting documents directly from your phone.
 Here are some free phone applications that you can use to scan documents as PDF: